keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Antagonists/Marckus Westmeister.md

 **Swipe.** Marckus may make one attack with either of the profiles on his Feyblood Dagger.

 **Desperate Healing.** Marckus uses a spell slot to cast Vampiric Touch on one creature within range of the spell.
+This spell only lasts for the reaction, and does not require concentration.
+If he is already concentrating on this spell, then he makes another attack with it using this.